realrickren/im-alive/README_EN.md

 As developers, we are active on Github every day but might rarely contact family and friends.

-So I created this project to tell the world I'm still alive every day!
+So I created this project to automatically update README.md whenever my Mac boots up or connects to the internet, or when my iPhone charges, to tell the world I'm still alive!

 ## How It Works

 This project automatically updates README.md through:
+First, create two repositories on GitHub: one for this project, and another repository with the same name as your GitHub username (must be public) to display updates on your profile page.
+Then:
 - 🖥️ Mac Client: Automatically runs startup script when computer boots or connects to network
   1. Download pc-client.py and configure:
      ```bash